fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/08_dynamic_memory/00_static.md

 Now, what are the consequences of this?
 - some objects may live but be inaccessible
-- some objects may be accessible but do not live (this actually doesn't happen)
+- some objects may be accessible but do not live

 In the case of **automatic storage duration** linkage and storage have the same bounds.
 You can only refer to the object from it's scope and as soon as object dies it's no longer accessible.
 Lifetime has the same range as visibility.